"Everyone, you need to listen to this," Veronika said, waving a piece of paper so they would see what she had.

 Veronika asked Emil what kind of food and books he liked best.
 She asked him if he could hear music with his hearing aids, and if so, what was his favorite song.
 She asked him if he needed batteries or a charger for his hearing aids, or if there was anything else he might need.
 Then she added that they could tell he was special from his letter, and that was good.
 Then she printed off the letter and signed it.
 She put it into an envelope.
 She put a stamp on the letter.

-The dolls were so excited that they forgot to change their clothes before bed, but they did not forget to pretend to brush their teeth.
+The dolls were so excited that they forgot to change their clothes before bed, but they did not forget to pretend to brush their teeth, even though they can't open their mouths.

 In the morning, all the dolls went to the mailbox together to mail the letter to Emil.